 Future research using communication accommodation theory should look at social linguistics and interpersonal complexity among working individuals.
 For example, research can examine the ability of chaplains to accommodate their language from jargon-heavy medical terminology into the common language of the patient.
-The effectiveness of communication within physician-chaplain working relationships, or even chaplain-nurse relationships, brings a better understanding of communication within unique workplace environments.
+The effectiveness of communication within physician-chaplain working relationships, or even chaplain-nurse relationships, brings a better understanding of communication within workplace environments.
 Additionally, understanding the processes of convergence and divergence in the work environment enhances our knowledge and practice.
+Although CAT research has explored supervisor-supervisee relationships, the relevance within co-worker or horizontal relationships remains untapped.
+As hospital chaplains work with individuals from different departments within the organization, their accommodation (converging and diverging) may be the contributing factor to their effectiveness in completing tasks and helping the environment function properly.

-Future research should focus on data-driven studies that will support the idea of the strength of the hospital chaplain’s role.
+Future research should also focus on data-driven studies to determine the strength of the hospital chaplain’s role.
 Hospital chaplains will better be able to show not only their ability to complete their responsibilities, but also effectively contribute to other departments’ success.
 It would also be helpful to have a model that would show which departments are affected most by hospital chaplain interaction; chaplain’s departments would be able to show where their contributions are being made in terms of budget influence.
 For a non-revenue-generating department, this would be helpful in putting the measurement of their success into a related dollar amount.
 It may also help legitimize the purpose of these departments and add them into the hospitals across the U.S. who currently are not motivated to add this department into their budget.

+Finally, future research should at the using chaplains in emergency situations and security issues.
+Hospital chaplains may operate as de-escalators, individuals who are able to decrease the intensity of situations considered dangerous or intense.
+Since chaplains are educated in crisis management, these individuals are effective in working with people and managing emotions during this time.
+Communication strategies and effectiveness during hospital crises may suggest how chaplains handle non-spiritual situations.
+This may also help reveal more details about interactions between co-workers and chaplain staff.

 Summary

-The purpose of this study was to explore the communication behaviors of hospital chaplains in an effort to better understand the role of the chaplain in the hospital setting.
-In order to complete this study, previous literature in communication and health were discussed to introduce the concept of the hospital chaplain.
-From there, the argument was made that a research study should look at the role of the hospital chaplain to explore their communication behaviors and functioning in the hospital workplace.
-Interviews were conducted with hospital chaplains from across the country, and chaplains were recruited through the Facebook group page for the Association of Professional Chaplains which is a public page.
-Once the interviews were conducted and recorded, the recordings were transcribed and participants were assigned pseudo names for anonymity.
-The transcribed data was then analyzed and coded from concepts into themes with the help of two research assistants.
-Once the data was put into themes the findings and discussion discussed the chaplains’ responses which showed that they are not only liaisons to their organization but revealed accommodation as their primary communication behavior.
-Convergence and divergence was the focus from communication accommodation theory that applied to the findings of the research.
+The purpose of this study was to explore the communication behaviors of hospital chaplains in an effort to understand the chaplain’s role and communication behaviors in the hospital setting.
+To complete this study, previous literature in communication and health introduced the concept of the hospital chaplain and laid the groundwork for exploring their communication behaviors and functioning in the hospital workplace.
+Interviews were conducted with 16 diverse hospital chaplains recruited through the public Facebook group page for the Association of Professional Chaplains, personal contacts, hospital web pages, and snowball sampling.
+Recorded and transcribed interviews, using pseudonyms for confidentiality, comprise the data set.
+The research, in conjunction with two research assistants and two coders, analyzed and coded from concepts into themes.
+The three themes of role management and uncertainty, building relationships, and paradoxical interactions reveal the multi-faceted nature of hospital chaplain roles.
+From a communication perspective, the narratives illustrate the ways in which hospital chaplains use communication accommodation, and to a lesser extent non-accommodation, to achieve their instrumental, relational, and identity goals.
+Because hospital chaplains serve as liaisons to all aspects of the hospital, their unique organizational position to build relationships with many diverse individuals and use that knowledge to contribute back to improving the organization’s operations.